Essential Effects Pedals for Bass Guitar

 Budget Choice

-Donner Octave Guitar Pedal, Harmonic Square Digital Octave Pedal Pitch Shifter 7 Shift Types 3 Tone Modes Sharp Detune Flat True Bypass
+Donner Octave Guitar Pedal, Harmonic Square Digital Octave Mini Pedal Pitch Shifter 7 Shift Types 3 Tone Modes Sharp Detune Flat True Bypass

 Check on Amazon

-Donner Octave Guitar Pedal, Harmonic Square Digital Octave Pedal Pitch Shifter 7 Shift Types 3 Tone Modes Sharp Detune Flat True Bypass
+Donner Octave Guitar Pedal, Harmonic Square Digital Octave Mini Pedal Pitch Shifter 7 Shift Types 3 Tone Modes Sharp Detune Flat True Bypass

 Amazon Prime